zetxqx/gateway-api-inference-extension/site-src/index.md

 ### Endpoint Picker

-As part of this project, we've built the Endpoing Picker.
+As part of this project, we've built the Endpoint Picker.
 A pluggable & extensible ext-proc deployment that implements [this architecture](https://github.com/kubernetes-sigs/gateway-api-inference-extension/tree/main/docs/proposals/0683-epp-architecture-proposal).

 ### Model Server Frameworks